kermitt2/biblio-glutton/Readme.md

 Elasticsearch `7.*` is required. `node.js` version 10 or more should work fine.

 A node.js utility under the subdirectory `indexing/` is used to build the Elasticsearch index.
-It will take a couple of hours for the >110M crossref entries.
+It will take a couple of hours for the >115M crossref entries (around 6 hours) and the index will take around 22GB of space.

 #### Install and configure

 You need first to install and start ElasticSearch, version `7.*`.
-Replace placeholder in the file `my_connection.js` to set the host name and port of the Elasticsearch server.
+Edit the project configuration file `biblio-glutton/config/glutton.yml` to indicate the host name and port of the Elasticsearch server.
+In this configuration file, it is possible to specify the name of the index ('default `crossref`) and the batch size of the bulk indexing.

 Install the node.js module: